-Which window treatments improve privacy?04/30/2018Darik Neilson Your home is your sanctuary, and if you’re like most homeowners, finding window treatments in Las Vegas that offer privacy and noise blocking to maintain your sanctuary is a top consideration.
+Which window treatments improve privacy?04/30/2018Darik Neilson Your home is your sanctuary, and if you’re like most homeowners, finding window treatments in Las Vegas that offer privacy and sound blocking to maintain your sanctuary is a top consideration.
 Any window covering is more effective than an uncovered window.
 However there are some window treatments that give you more privacy than others, even on nontraditional windows.Improving Privacy on Non-Square WindowsMost large, rectangular windows you have are a snap to cover with just about any window treatment such as blinds, shades, or shutters in Las Vegas.
 But there might be some situations when you need a particular type of window treatment to achieve the level of privacy you need.
-These include:Windows in the bathroom where water and humidity may damage fabric window treatments.Entryway sidelights that are tall and skinny on which window treatments can be jostled around when the door opens or shuts.Non-square windows like transoms, round windows, bow windows, etc., where normal store-bought blinds and curtains can’t cover your window without covering up the window’s unique shape.Big windows that can be hard to reach like second-story foyer windows.In these instances, you need window treatments that go the extra mile to provide privacy to your space.As a plus, look for window treatments that offer good sound control to keep random noise outside and keep inside noise inside.The Best Window Treatments for PrivacyThe most privacy-friendly window treatment we recommend are Polywood® plantation shutters.
-Plantation shutters are able to be shut completely, for when total privacy and sound control is your goal.
+These include:Windows in the bathroom where water and humidity may damage fabric window treatments.Entryway sidelights that are tall and skinny on which window treatments can be jostled around when the door opens or shuts.Non-square windows like transoms, round windows, bow windows, etc., where normal store-bought blinds and curtains can’t cover your window without covering up the window’s unique shape.Big windows that can be hard to reach like second-story foyer windows.In these instances, you need window treatments that go the extra mile to provide privacy to your space.As a plus, look for window treatments that offer good sound control to keep random noise outside and prevent neighbors from overhearing.The Best Window Treatments for PrivacyThe most privacy-friendly window treatment we recommend are Polywood® plantation shutters.
+Plantation shutters are able to be shut completely, for when blocking all the light and sound you can is your goal.
 To let light in and see outdoors, just tilt the louvers.
 For high windows, you can always position the louvers at an angle to let light in while still maintaining privacy.
 Plantation shutters are also perfect for specialty-shaped windows because they can be customized to fit any shape or size.
 And since Polywood shutters are water resistant, they’re an excellent choice for bathrooms.Another window treatment that helps with privacy is roller shades.
 Roller shades take up minimal space at the top of the window, but are easy to pull down to prevent any views from outside your home.
 While they can’t be cut to fit unique window shapes, you can find roller shapes in moisture-resistant material for areas like your bathrooms.Window Treatments that Don’t Make the Cut for PrivacyWhile any window treatment offers a basic level of privacy, there are two that aren’t as great as those we’ve mentioned.
 The first is sheer curtains.
-Sheer curtains used to be popular a while back and can add a an airy feeling to a room.
+Sheer curtains were popular years ago and can add a an airy feeling to a room.
 Yet they’re fairly translucent and can be seen through fairly easily, especially when it’s dark out.Another window treatment we don’t recommend for privacy are cheap or heavy blinds, which can snap and/or get stuck at a certain angle.
 If you can’t close the blinds all the way because of breakage, then they’re not doing you any favors for privacy.Looking for Window Treatments that Protect Your Privacy?If you're on the hunt for window treatments to maintain your privacy, then give us a ring at 702-850-6619 or complete the form below to schedule a free in-home consultation.
 During your estimate, our shutter experts will show you all of your options to find the best fit for your home and your budget.